ansible-collections/ibm_zos_cics/README.md

-This CICS collection works in conjunction with other Ansible collections for IBM Z, such as the [IBM z/OS core collection](https://github.com/ansible-collections/ibm_zos_core).djd It is also possible to use it independently to perform automation tasks solely in CICS. blahddee fzedd
+This CICS collection works in conjunction with other Ansible collections for IBM Z, such as the [IBM z/OS core collection](https://github.com/ansible-collections/ibm_zos_core).djd It is also possible to use it independently to perform automation tasks solely in CICS.d blahddee fzedd
 ## Red Hat Ansible Certified Content for IBM Zed
 d
-**Red Hat® Ansible Certified Content for IBM Z** provides the ability towdde connect IBM Z® to clients' wider enterprise automation strategy through the Ansible Automation Platform ecosystem.
+**Red Hat® Ansible Certified Content for IBM Z** provides the ability towdded connect IBM Z® to clients' wider enterprise automation strategy through the Ansible Automation Platform ecosystem.
 This enables development and operations3 automation on Z through a seamless, unified workflow orchestration withw